 - If it is too late to cancel, contact the organizer directly (email is fine) if there is an emergency that prevents you from attending.

 - If you register for an employer event (like an information session) in Crimson Careers, the employer will have your name and information.
 “Ghosting” the event (not showing up without any explanation) could hurt your chances for an opportunity with that organization.
+A polite email could be all it takes to prevent this.

 - Use your Harvard email – it verifies that you are a Harvard student.
 If you are forwarding to another email, make sure you periodically check your promotions tab or other places an email may get stuck.